-Gigantism is the one principle I highlight that receives relatively little attention in your report: as you will see, I think Gigantism is particularly damaging to pastoral healthcare.
+Gigantism is the one principle that receives relatively little attention in the King's Fund report, even though, as we shall see, Gigantism is particularly damaging to personal aspects of healthcare.

-At various points in your report you express the view that highly managed and externally imposed changes are not as effective as more nuanced, maybe slower, changes that are encouraged to evolve from within healthcare professions and their organisations.
+Reforming the NHS from within does, however, express a kindred view: that highly managed and externally imposed changes are often not as effective as more nuanced, maybe slower, changes - those that are encouraged to evolve from within healthcare professions and their organisations.

-My assertion exceeds this: it is that our current excess of such external management is not just ineffective: it is damaging and destroying the internal motivations, capacities and spirit of healthcarers - the very elements that make otherwise healthy evolution possible.
+But should this assertion be taken further?
+There is so much evidence that our current excess of such external management is not just ineffective: it is increasingly damaging and destructive to the internal motivations, capacities and spirit of healthcarers - the very elements that make otherwise healthy evolution possible.

-4. Bad humanity is bad economics
+5. Bad humanity is bad economics

-The King's Fund, as I understand it, spends much time and resources collecting and patterning data about how our public funds are used in our healthcare, and whether these are the best options.
-So your reports tend to evaluations of efficiency and economics.
+Academic and research thinktanks such as the King's Fund spend much time and resources collecting and patterning data about how public funds are used in our healthcare, and whether these are the best options.
+So their reports tend to 'big picture' evaluations of efficiency and expenditure.

-I have come to these concerns primarily from elsewhere - as a practitioner, not a researcher, who has seen the incremental depletion of my profession's morale: their spirit, creative intellect, healthy pride and secure attachment in their work.
-As your organisation knows well, the measurable indices of these depletions - shown in sickness, breakdown, burnout, premature retirement, litigation, parlous recruitment - all indicate how serious this is.1 At the time of writing (July 2018) the new Secretary of State for Health had signalled his alarm at the evidence of endemic bullying within the NHS.
+However, if we wish to understand these problems in a human or experiential way we then need different vantage points.
+Here longer-term practitioners are excellent witnesses to the incremental depletion of their profession's morale: their spirit, creative intellect, healthy pride and secure attachment in their work.
+There are many measurable indices, too, of these depletions - shown in rates of sickness, breakdown, burnout, premature retirement, litigation, parlous recruitment - all indicate how serious this is.
+Shortly after his promotion (July 2018) the new Secretary of State for Health signalled his alarm at the evidence of endemic bullying within the NHS.
+Recently published books by NHS doctors, too, have documented personal experiences of these much wider institutional-personal problems.

-So your report shows how our current systems give us poor efficiency and economics: my emphasis builds on these to consider how these are both cause and effect of our poor humanity.
+So Reforming the NHS from within shows clearly how our current systems give us poor efficiency and economics, but stops short of larger questions.
+How do these reforms become both cause and effect of such poor humanity?
 And then, how and why are we doing this?

-5. Different approaches to our health needs
+6. Different approaches to our health needs